Gheris-579/DUPE/README.md

 <h1>The explanation of:</h1>
 <p>
-  Okay, I agree.
-Let's translate your Italian explanation of the dictionary returned by `find_duplicate_images` step by step and make it clear and correct.

 **dict: A dictionary where keys are hashes of images and values are lists of paths to files with the same hash.**